llange/cloud-custodian/docs/source/filters.rst

        actions:
          - unmark

-  Transformations on the value can be done using the ``value_type`` keyword.
+  Transformations on the value returned from a describe call can be done using the ``value_type`` keyword.
 The following value types are supported:

   - ``age`` - convert to a datetime (for past date comparisons)
   - ``cidr`` - parse an ipaddress